Fanny Bay

-Fanny Bay is a small hamlet in the Canadian province of British Columbia.
+Fanny Bay is an unincorporated community in the Canadian province of British Columbia.
 It is located on Baynes Sound on the east coast of Vancouver Island.
-In 2001, its population was listed as 815.
+It has a population of 921.
 It is best known for its fine oysters.
-The area is served by the Island Highway and Island Rail Corridor.
+The area is served by the Island Highway.

 Origin of the name

 There is no consensus on the origin of the name Fanny Bay and none of the various explanations — comical, romantic, local or historical — can be considered without skepticism.
 The name first appeared on British Columbia maps in 1913 and was officially adopted by the government in 1923.
 This adoption was based on British Admiralty charts of the 1860s, taken from surveys by Royal Navy Captain G.H.
 Richards.
 However, if Capt.
 Richards knew who "Fanny" was, he did not record the information.
 Geographer A.B.
 McNeill wrote in his book Origin of Station Names, Esquimalt and Nanaimo Division that "...Fanny Bay was named after a sea captain who lived in this vicinity"; however, no dates or any other supporting information are provided.
 A popular and persistent local theory holds that Fanny Bay was named by Captain George Vancouver in 1792.
 However, Capt.
 Vancouver's nautical charts and journals only describe the east side of the nearest body of water, the Strait of Georgia (including Texada Island).
 There was only a rough outline of the eastern shore of Vancouver Island between Nanaimo and Comox, and his charts omitted several nearby islands and other features.

 Fanny Bay may have been named after Francis "Fanny" Palmer, the daughter of a popular Victoria family who ran a music and dance studio.
 Fanny perished in the sinking of the Pacific off Cape Flattery on November 4, 1875, at the age of 18.
 The Palmer family had a number of daughters who were accomplished singers, and their home was at the centre of the social circle in early Victoria.

+Fanny Bay has a fire hall, community school, government wharf.
+A community located in Fanny Bay called Ships Point also has its own fire department.

+History

+20th century

+Eikichi Kagetsu incorporated the Deep Bay Logging Company, which owned and operated timberlands in Deep Bay as well as at least 3,000 acres in Fanny Bay.
+There was a settlement that housed the labourers, with split-cedar houses, a water system, and a school.
+The labourers in this logging company were predominantly Japanese-Canadian, although at the time it was against the law for Japanese people to operate steam machines, so Caucasian workers were hired to operate those.

+During the internment of Japanese Canadians in World War II, the Canadian government confiscated all of Kagetsu's property and businesses, eventually selling the logging company to the H.R.
+MacMillan Export Company at a loss.

+21st century

+Until 2005, a restaurant operating out of a pulled-ashore barge, named Brico, was located in Fanny Bay.